VAT and Taxes in Estonia: How Do They Work?

 🤩 In addition, the VAT number adds reliability to your company for your customers and suppliers.

-VAT and invoices
+VAT and Invoices

 First of all, and this is important: if your company is NOT subject to VAT, that is, it does not have a VAT number starting with EE, you will NEVER add VAT to your invoices.